OfficeDev/office-js-docs-pr/docs/develop/dialog-best-practices.md

 ### Handling pop-up blockers with Office on the web

 Attempting to display a dialog box while using Office on the web may cause the browser's pop-up blocker to block the dialog box.
-Office on the web has a feature that enables your add-in's dialog boxes to be an exception to the browser's pop-up blocker.
-When your code calls the `displayDialogAsync` method, then Office on the web will open a prompt similar to the following.
+If this happens, then Office on the web will open a prompt similar to the following.

 ![Screenshot showing the prompt with a brief description and Allow and Ignore buttons that an add-in can generate to avoid in-browser pop-up blockers](../images/dialog-prompt-before-open.png)